dansmyers/IntroToCS-2020/Labs/5-CYOA.md

     print()

-    print('Every page in this book is implemented as a function.') print('After reading each page, you\'ll make a choice, which calls another function to take you to the next page.') print('Let\'s begin!')
+    print('Every page in this book is implemented as a function.') print('On each page, you\'ll make a choice, which calls the next function.') print('Let\'s begin!')